AnaLanda/jv-online-store/README.md

 # Online Music Instrument Store

-An online store with basic functionality for users and admins written in Java.
+A prototype of an online store with basic functionality for users and admins written in Java.
 Store clients can perform the following actions:
  - register on the store's website;
  - log in and out;